anoncam/big-bang/docs/guides/using_bigbang/values_guide.md

 Big Bang takes this basic functionality and uses it to create a somewhat complex set of layers that the values get passed through.
 Each layer includes a set of separate templates that are unique, yet share some standards, which receive values from the layer above and pass them through to the templates in the layer below.
 The purpose of this guide is to walk through how this works at a high level to increase the level of understanding amongst the community of Big Bang users.

-For additional information regarding Helm in general, read through the upstream [Helm Templates and Values](https://helm.sh/docs/topics/charts/#templates-and-values) documentation.
+For additional information regarding Helm templates/values in general, read through the upstream [documentation](https://helm.sh/docs/topics/charts/#templates-and-values).

 ## Big Bang Specifics